swiftlang/swift/docs/SIL.rst

 This does not destroy stored properties of the instance.
 The contents of stored properties must be fully uninitialized at the time ``dealloc_ref`` is applied.

+The ``stack`` attribute indicates that the instruction is the balanced deallocation of its operand which must be a ``alloc_ref [stack]``.
+In this case the instruction marks the end of the object's lifetime but has no other effect.

 dealloc_partial_ref
 ```````````````````